 - Add ginger to food as it is a natural remedy for nausea.

 - Increase the volume of food eaten a little each day.

 - Drink liquids with nutritional value.
-Liquids should have a nutritional value.
-Coffee, tea, soda, etc offer no nutritional value or protein etc and they may make a patient feel full and leave no room for healthy foods.
-Ensure, Boost, homemade protein shakes, milk, etc are all good calorie and protein dense beverages.
+Liquids such as coffee, tea, and soda, offer no nutritional value or protein etc and while they may make a patient feel full they leave no room for healthy foods.
+Ensure, Boost, homemade protein shakes, and milk, are all good calorie and protein dense beverages.

 - Avoid gassy foods.

 - Eat in a pleasant environment and include friends and family.

 If a patient is having difficulty eating during treatment they may benefit from a nutrition supplement.
 A patient should take advantage of any days they are feeling well and have a good appetite by consuming regular calorie-dense and protein-dense foods.